simonswain/straw/README.md

 To specify the location of a node relative to your topology code, use `__dirname + '/where/is/my/node.js'`.

-If you specified a `node_dir` in your options, you can just give the filename (without .js on the end).
-The demos in the examples folder do it this way.

 Normally you will want to store your node files in a folder called '`nodes'` in the same location as the code that is using them